Official Membership and Angling Rules of the Southern Kingfish Association

 COMPETITION FAMILY: A Competition Family may consist of a husband, wife, partner or child under the age of 22 still residing at home.
 Competition Family membership includes membership for any three (3) members, i.e. father, mother, and son; husband, daughter and wife/partner, etc. Additional family members within that household may be added to the Competition Family membership for $30 each.

 COMPETITION MEMBERSHIP: Competition Members are entitled to the following: The right to compete in any number of the Divisions, and Lady Angler, Junior Angler, or Senior Angler Divisions if qualified.
-Primary membership for new members include nine (9) issues of Angler magazine, the official publication of the SKA, two SKA decals, and one SKA embroidered full color patch.
+Primary membership for new members includes a subscription to the ANGLER magazine, the official publication of the SKA, two SKA decals, and one SKA embroidered full color patch.
 Renewing members please stop by the trailer for your decals and patch.
 You will also receive a personalized membership card with your name and membership number, and access to member discounts provided by SKA industry partners.